 3rd Friday Monthly Celebration.
 Monthly celebration on April through October, with a street party that encourages the celebration of all that downtown Decatur has to offer while filling the streets with classic cars, live music, shopping and other free family fun.
 The celebration gets underway at 5:30 p.m.

 Decatur Glassblowing Demos.
 Several times a year they offer free events with live glassblowing demonstrations and usually food, drinks, and music.
 These events are open to the public and family-friendly.
-See their Facebook page for dates, times and details.
+See their Facebook page for dates, times, and details.

 Secret Doors Decatur.
 24 artists created 32 fairy doors, strategically located around the city.
 Grab your bicycle and scour the city (or check the website for addresses!)
 Thanks to Kaitlyn A. for this tip!

 Courthouse Museum.
 The DeKalb History Museum is located inside the courthouse and is free to everyone.
-You’ll find exhibits on the Civil War, dairy farms, black and whites of the 50s and 60s, and more.
+You’ll find exhibits on the Civil War, dairy farms, black and whites of the 50s and 60s, historical sites, and more.
 Thanks to Brandy B. for this tip!

 Mason Mill Park and Playground.
 Enjoy two uber-cool playgrounds (one for little minions and one for the bigger kiddos.)
-You’ll find shaded trails that include sculptures, a bridge and a boardwalk, following a creek.
+You’ll find shaded walking trails that include sculptures, a bridge, and a boardwalk, following a creek.
 Artists painted the old water buildings at the beginning of the trail, making it a colorful place for the kids.